natejanderson2008-blip/Apex-porfolio/README.md

 ## About Me

 I am a student at Apex in the Boulder Valley School District, and I will graduate in [2027].
-After high school, I plan to [plans].
-I am interested in [intersests]
+After high school, I plan to [do computer applicated work, for example cybersecurity, mechanical engineering, or auditing ].
+I am interested in [computers and how stuff works]

 ## Portfolio Contents